AtlasFoundation/Thoth/docs/docs/developers/agents/agentStructure.md

 ## Data Structure

+speaker -- key of who is speaking, probably discord id of person chatting with agent agent -- key of this particular agent receiving, since each agent can be different, probably supplied from agent settings (depends on connector) client -- type of client -- discord, xrengine, etc channel -- where it is received, i.e. discord channel or xrengine room (at least ideally, discord does this but other connectors might need work) entity -- information about this running entity instance (entity number, etc) roomInfo -- info from the world, this is how we do text gen from worlds ideally output -- actual information received

 ### Input

 This is the input which the agent is receiving.
 Usually a snippet of conversation, but could be anything that is being processed by the particular agent.

 ### Speaker

-Who is it that is speaking to the Agent?
+The person interacting with or engaging with the Agent.
 This helps to store associated data between the speaker and the agent.
 Could be a user ID, a user name, etc.

 ### Agent

-Name of the agent that is being interacted with.
+Key of this particular agent receiving the input, since each agent can be different, probably supplied from agent settings (depends on connector)

 ### Client

-What client channel is this interaction occurring on?
-Web, discord, twitter?
+Type of client that is interacting with the Agent (discord, XR Engine, twitter, web, etc)

 ### Channel Id

-Represents a unique channel that this interaction may be occurring in.
+Where it is received from, i.e. discord channel or xrengine room (at least ideally, discord does this but other connectors might need work)

 ### Entity

+Information about this running entity instance (entity number, etc)

+### roomInfo

+Info from the world, this is how we do text gen from worlds ideally

-### Output
+### Output (output socket)

+This is the original input that was received.